 Saint Louis University's undergraduate major in criminology and criminal justice examines

-the causes and correlations of criminal behavior and the institutions that respond
+the causes and correlates of criminal behavior and the institutions that respond to

-to such behavior.
-You’ll get a well-rounded academic orientation to the nature of
+such behavior.
+You’ll get a well-rounded academic orientation to the nature of criminal

-criminal offending and victimization.
-You will examine law enforcement, community
+offending and victimization.
+You will examine law enforcement, community and institutional